 Please note that this supports Samsung phones or tablets on Android 4.3 or later versions only.Backup and Restore Android Phones or Tablets Data

 With the simple steps, you can finish your data backup and restore the files between Samsung phones and tablets and the computer.

 Backup and restore Samsung android phones quickly with Smart Switch

 - Download and install Samsung Smart Switch on the computer.
 Then run the program directly.

 - Connect your Android phone or tablet to the computer with a USB cable, and the program will quickly detect your device.

-- You are required to tap on the “Allow” on your Samsung device to allow access permission on the phone/tablet.
+- You must tap on the “Allow” on your Samsung device to allow access permission on the phone/tablet.

 - Then click on the “Backup” tab.
 The program will start backing up the files.

-To restore the data, connect a Samsung Android phone and click on the “Restore” button.
+Connect a Samsung Android phone and click on the “Restore” button to restore the data.
 If the backup is saved at the default location, it will list them.